fishey2/java-component-template/docs/lombok/lombok-builder.md

 }
 ```

-Which would be the equivlelent to changing the setter to:
+Which would be the equivalent to changing the setter to:

 ```java